solidify-project/engine/_help/src/Pages/folders-structure/pages/attributes.md

 You can access logo url using the following statement `Page.Custom.logo.url`.

-There is one important point to highlight here. `Page.Custom` is predifened and case sensitive, but `logo.url` was generated dynamicaly from page metadata and it's also case sensitive.
+There is one important point to highlight here. `Page.Custom` is predifened and case-sensitive, but `logo.url` was generated dynamicaly from page metadata and it's also case-sensitive.

 ### Custom attributes vs data model

-The main difference between custom attributes and data model is how they interpreter the values you provide.
+The main difference between custom attributes and data model is how they interprete the values you provide.
-- **Custom attributes** always threat all the values like strings.
+- **Custom attributes** always treat all values as strings.
-- **Data model** always threat all the values like reference to global `Data` model.
-It will copy all the values from referenced `Data` object to current `Model` object.
+- **Data model** always treats all values as references to global `Data` model.
+It will copy all values from referenced `Data` object to current `Model` object.